MicrosoftDocs/windows-itpro-docs/windows/keep-secure/enable-cloud-protection-windows-defender-antivirus.md

 **Enable cloud-delivered protection on individual clients with the Windows Defender Security Center app**
 > [!NOTE]
-> If the **Configure local setting override for reporting Microsoft MAPS** GP setting is set to **Disabled**, then the **Cloud-based protection** setting in Windows Settings will be greyed-out and unavailable.
+> If the **Configure local setting override for reporting Microsoft MAPS** Group Policy setting is set to **Disabled**, then the **Cloud-based protection** setting in Windows Settings will be greyed-out and unavailable.
 Changes made through a Group Policy Object must first be deployed to individual endpoints before the setting will be updated in Windows Settings.

 1. Open the Windows Defender Security Center app by clicking the shield icon in the task bar or searching the start menu for **Defender**.